StevePro7/PlatformerSMS/README.md

 PLATFORM

 03/03/2019
+TODO
+player jump higher than screen is causing issue check player going below 192 to die method because player fell in pit wire up player X,Y start on level into player manager	[currently hardcoded] do I want to replace custom myabs() function with built in fabsa() function?
+I want to refactor player_update() into smaller methods I want to separate better the velX from input() to physics()

+03/03/2019
 While integrating all the player manager code there was a nasty bug with do_jump() Basically, by setting deltaY to unsigned char this messes up everything for negative valocity -11 should be interpreted as 65525 but comes out as 245 and is added to positionY